mcarneiro/gs/README.md

     .nav-holver {
         float: left;
         width: gs-column();
+        margin-right: gs-gutter(); // you can use gutter whetever is better for you, as margin, padding, etc.
     }
     .content-holder {
         overflow: hidden;
-        padding-left: gs-gutter(); // you can use gutter whetever is better for you }
+    }

 #### gs-row mixin